Kjili/boardgame-quickrules/root.rst

   | move: your two moves can be independent or you can gather/split forces in between or move with the same force twice
   | build: the clearing you choose to build in needs to be connected by a route of clearings ruled by you to the correct number of wood tokens (again, in a clearing ruled by you)
 Strategy:
+  | easy to play, hard to win with
   | bunny cards are good for you, consider placing your keep in any of the top two corners (but won't give you adjacency to two same faction clearings)
+  | early game:
-  | start by building, overworking and building again (two recruits or one recruit, one workshop)
+  | - start by building, overworking and building again (one recruit and one workshop or two recruits using bird cards for extra actions)
-  | next, build a recruit or sawmill, get your cats in position for defense
+  | - next, build a recruit or sawmill, get your cats in position for defense
+  | - you will loose territory, consider to draw back your cats to protect your buildings
   | use bird cards for extra actions (except for bird ambush)
   | do not build too many sawmills, especially not in the same clearing
   | build recruiters to increase control of the board
   | avoid crafting for points early
   | craft cards for more actions
-  | carefully consider when to go into combat, rather block your enemies and defend
+  | carefully consider when to go into combat, rather block your enemies and defend (unless you play against the Hundreds)
-  | bird dominance can be rather easy for you
-  | protect your lumbermills!
+  | protect your sawmills!
   | protect your Keep, to be able to use Field Hospitals
-  | you will loose territory, maybe draw back your cats in the beginning to protect your buildings
+  | dominance cards: bird dominance can be rather easy for you
 Strategy Against:
+  | if they can't build, they have a hard time scoring (mostly ignoring them and not destroying their buildings can be an option)
+  | intervene with their path of ruled clearings between sawmills and building spaces to prevent builds
-  | strike at lumbermills
+  | strike at sawmills
-  | destroy the keep if possible
+  | destroy the keep if possible (e.g. through Favor cards)

 Eyrie Dynasties (reach 7)
 ^^^^^^^^^^^^^^^^^^^^^^^^^